iodepo/oih-ui/frontend/README.md

 To modify the labels of the site in different languages, follow these steps:

 1. Search through the project files for a folder named "context".
+Should be something like `[INSTALLDIR]/frontend/frontend/src/context/`

 2. Inside this folder, you'll find another folder named "stores" containing four JSON files, one for each language used on the site.
+Should be something like `[INSTALLDIR]/frontend/frontend/src/context/stores/`

 3. Starting with "en.json", you can easily locate the labels you're looking for along with their associated keys, which remain the same for every language.